 You are standing on the approximate location of where the Byram's Ford Road began its ascent up Bloody Hill.
 Just to the south of this location was one of the log houses used for cover by the Confederates.
-During the battle, several Confederate sharpshooters occupied the log houses.
-The Confederate sharpshooters targeted the Federal officers and were very successful.
+During the battle, several targeted the Federal officers and were very successful.
 Among the casualties were Colonel Edward F. Winslow and Lieutenant Colonel Thomas T. Crittenden.
 The log houses became the scene of hand-to-hand fighting when the Federals were finally able to reach them late in the morning.
 Once the Confederates withdrew up the hill, the Federals began using the log houses for cover.